embrown30/package-merge/README.md

 var dst = require(path.resolve(__dirname,'../', 'package.base.json'));
 var src = require(path.resolve(__dirname,'../','package.plugin.json'));

-shell.echo("Merging plugin dependencies with base dependencies");
+console.log("Merging plugin dependencies with base dependencies");
 //Merge the package files into a new variable var packages = merge(dst, src);
 //merge returns a json string that can be written to a file